liuzhuang13/slimming/README.md

   sh example.sh
   ```

-More detailed instructions are included as comment in the file example.sh.
+More detailed instructions are included as comments in the file example.sh.

 ## Contact
 liuzhuangthu at gmail.com